xxu-magento/aco_success_report_poc/README.md

 **Add your `OPENAI_API_KEY` into the `.env` file** There is an .env.example file to show the exacmple content.

-- Modify `src/aco_report_poc_crew/config/agents.yaml` to define your agents
+- Modify `src/aco_report_poc_crew/config/agents.yaml` to define the agents
-- Modify `src/aco_report_poc_crew/config/tasks.yaml` to define your tasks
+- Modify `src/aco_report_poc_crew/config/tasks.yaml` to define the tasks
-- Modify `src/aco_report_poc_crew/config.py` to define your configurations
+- Modify `src/aco_report_poc_crew/config.py` to define the configurations
-- Modify `src/aco_report_poc_crew/crew.py` to add your own logic, tools and specific args
+- Modify `src/aco_report_poc_crew/crew.py` to add more logic, tools and specific args
-- Modify `src/aco_report_poc_crew/main.py` to add custom inputs for your agents and tasks
+- Modify `src/aco_report_poc_crew/main.py` to add custom inputs for the agents and tasks
 - Modify `src/aco_report_poc_crew/debug.py` to add custom debug
 - Modify `src/aco_report_poc_crew/jsonparser.py` to do data pre-processing or post-processing
 - Modify `schemas/...` to add more schemas for agent & task output validation

 ## Running the Project

-To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:
+To kickstart the crew of AI agents and begin task execution, run this from the root folder of the project:

 ```bash
 $ crewai run